 Now you might need to restart File Explorer or PC to see the changes.
 After that, you can access the Proxy page in the Settings app, and you will be able to turn on buttons related to proxy settings.

-Hope you will be able to enable or disable proxy settings in Chrome browser using this post.
+Hope you will be able to enable or disable proxy settings in Windows 11/10 using this post.